 APPRAISER: What type of different ships did he serve on?

-GUEST: 1887-- in and around that time, I think he started on the Dale, went to the Franklin, the New Hampshire, finished up with the Constellation, but was on the Buffalo, the Brooklyn, the Vermont, a number of ships.
-Served in various wars, as far as the Spanish-American War; the Boxer Uprising, or Boxer Rebellion; World War I. He'd been around the world approximately five times.
+GUEST: I think he started on the Dale, went to the Franklin, the New Hampshire, finished up on the Constellation, but was on the Buffalo, the Brooklyn, the Vermont, a number of ships.
+Served in various wars, as far as the Spanish-American War, the Boxer Uprising or Boxer Rebellion, World War I. He's been around the world approximately five times.

 APPRAISER: He was a busy sailor.